Easy RISC-V

 (This isn’t the preferred way to write an unconditional jump.
 We’ll see what is later.)

-By the way, this should be fresh on your mind from a few sections earlier, but in case you forgot, there’s no bgt[u] or ble[u] because you can just swap rs1 and rs2 to get those.
+By the way, there’s no bgt[u] or ble[u] because you can just swap rs1 and rs2 to get those.

 Jumps